chenkennt/Whiteboard/README.md

 This application is based on the following technologies:

-* For frontend: HTML5/javascript, bootstrap and vue.js (for frontend)
+* For frontend: HTML5/javascript, bootstrap and vue.js
 * For backend: ASP.NET Core (for SignalR version), or node.js + express.js (for websocket version)
 * For realtime communication: WebSocket, SignalR and Azure SignalR Service